CoreyPatrickPDX/pixel_like/README.md

 1. **Install Rust:** Make sure you have Rust installed on your system.
 You can find instructions at [Rust Installation Guide](https://www.rust-lang.org/learn/get-started).

+2. **Install Godot:** Make sure to have the latest Godot 3 installed which you can find at [Download Godot 3 for Windows](https://godotengine.org/download/3.x/windows/)

-2. **Clone the Repository:** Clone this repository to your local machine.
+3. **Clone the Repository:** Clone this repository to your local machine.

    ```bash
    git clone https://github.com/CoreyPatrickPDX/pixel_like.git
    cd pixel_like
    ```
-3. **Build the Project:** Use Cargo, the Rust package manager, to build the project.
+4. **Build the Project:** Use Cargo, the Rust package manager, to build the project.

    ```bash
    cargo build --release
    ```
+5. **DLL File:** Copy the pixel_lite.dll file from the rust/release folder into the /godot/ folder.
-4. **Run the Godot Project:** Open the Godot game engine and load the project located in the godot_project directory.
+6. **Run the Godot Project:** Open the Godot game engine and load the project located in the godot_project directory.
-5. **Play the Game:** Press the "Play" button in the Godot editor to run the game.
+7. **Play the Game:** Press the "Play" button in the Godot editor to run the game.
 Use arrow keys to control the player character.

 ### Testing
 Testing was conducted using the following methods: